Profile

 • 1 glass white wine

-• A bunch of fresh basil
+• A sprig of basil

 • Extra virgin olive oil